MehmedGIT/OPERANDI_TestRepo/README.md

+The main repository of OPERANDI: https://github.com/subugoe/operandi This repository is deprecated!

 # OPERANDI_TestRepo
-This is the OPERANDI project's repository.
+This was the OPERANDI project's Test repository.
+Check the repository above.
 The Readme file is still a draft and under construction.

 ## 1. Introduction
 OPERANDI is one of the implementation projects funded by the DFG initiative OCR-D. The main goal of OCR-D is the conceptual and technical preparation of the full-text transformation of the 16th to 18th-century prints published in the German language area.
 The task of automatic full-text recognition is broken down into individual process steps, which can be reproduced in the open source OCR-D software.
 This makes it possible to create optimal workflows for the prints to be processed, and thus generate scientifically usable full texts.